kserve/community/membership.md

 This announcement should be posted at least two weeks before any vote is held to actually appoint a new lead.

-Key factors in the selection of new subproject leads are:
+Key factors in the selection of new project leads are:
 - History of participation and leadership in the KServe project and user communities.
 - Demonstrated high standards for personal and professional conduct.
 - Leads should reflect and represent the diversity of the KServe Community